UKHomeOffice/development_environment/README.md

 The only manual intervention is to select the build to use (go with the default) and to confirm the hostname (go with the default - it gets changed later anyway).

 Once the OS installation is complete, you will be prompted to set up an initial user.
-NOTE: the user that you create at this stage is the admin user (the only one that can use sudo and su), this is NOT the user that you should use on a day-to-day basis.
+NOTE: the user that you create at this stage is the admin user (the only one that can use sudo and su), this is not the user that you should use on a day-to-day basis.

 ### Adding further users

 As the admin user, you can create further standard users with the `useradd` command.
 Further disk encryption passwords can be set up as follows:

-`cryptsetup luksAddKey /dev/sda5`
+`cryptsetup luksAddKey /dev/xxxx`

-Where `/dev/sda5` is the correct encrypted partition for your system.
+Where `/dev/xxxx` is the encrypted partition for your system.

 ### Completing the build

-Once the initial configuration is complete, run one of the following as root (via sudo) to harden the server and add packages:
+Once the initial configuration is complete, run one of the following as root (via sudo) to harden the server and add further packages:

 #### Production